 However, when I wake up in the morning, the hill was no longer there!!!
 I could only see the trees in the front!!! :)

 I was sure I had seen the hill last evening…or was I mistaken?
 Where did the hill go?

 Yes!
 The foggy clouds fooled me effortlessly!
 This magical disappearance of the hill must have lasted slightly more than a minute, and now as I think about it, I thank heavens that I looked in that direction, in that very moment!

 Well, within around an hour, there was another “blink and you miss” drama in the sky and need I say that it was my best Rainbow sighting till date? :)

 Touch of the wet soil…

-So often we come across that pretty sight of dewdrops on grass in photographs, TV screens and movies…But how many times do we actually get a chance to run on it (bare-foot that is)?
+So often we come across that pretty sight of dewdrops on the grass in photographs, TV screens, and movies…But how many times do we actually get a chance to run on it (bare-foot that is)?

 I soaked my heart in this indulgence until the wet soil got between all my toes and my feet were totally covered with clay.
 My feet were ecstatic, but somehow I felt, that – that patch of the earth was giggling too… :)

 Sounds of the Oak branches…

 If you haven’t ever enjoyed a rustic country swing tied to a high tree branch, then you have not experienced true luxury yet.